mstksg/inCode/copy/entries/story-of-shapes.md

 the result has 100 * 200 = 20000 items, without actually knowing any of the
 items in the list.

-But, consider an alternative formulation:
+But, consider an alternative formulation where we are allowed to use Monad
+operations:

 ```haskell
 evenProducts :: [Int] -> [Int] -> [(Int, Int)]